 The minimum initial investment for Institutional Class Common Shares is \$1 million per account.
-The minimum initial investment amount for Class A-1, Class A-2, Class A-3 and Class A-4 Common Shares is \$2,500 per account.
-These investment minimums may be higher or lower for certain financial firms that submit orders on behalf of their customers, the Trustees and certain employees and their extended family members of Pacific Investment Management Company LLC ("PIMCO" or the "Investment Manager"), the Fund's investment manager, and its affiliates.
+The minimum initial investment for Class A-1, Class A-2, Class A-3 and Class A-4 Common Shares is \$2,500 per account.
+These investment minimums may be higher or lower for certain financial firms that submit orders on behalf of their customers, the Trustees and certain employees and their extended family members of Pacific Investment Management Company LLC ("PIMCO" or the "Investment Manager"), the Fund's investment manager, PIMCO and its affiliates.
 There is no minimum subsequent investment amount for Institutional Class Common Shares.
 The minimum subsequent investment amount for Class A-1, Class A-2, Class A-3 and Class A-4 Common Shares is \$50.

 For additional information regarding each share class please see "Plan of Distribution-Share Classes" in this prospectus.
-The Fund reserves the right to reject a purchase order for any reason.
+The Fund reserves the right in its sole discretion to reject any purchase order, in whole or in part.
 Shareholders will not have the right to redeem their Common Shares.
 However, as described below, in order to provide some liquidity to shareholders, the Fund will conduct periodic repurchase offers for a portion of its outstanding Common Shares.